EFL Trophy set for kick-off

 AFTER all the talk, the revamped Checkatrade Trophy kicks off this midweek – and there will be lots of interest in the attendances at games.

-Previously known as the Johnstone's Paint Trophy, the competition has been given a major shake-up with 16 category one academies invited to play against and clubs as part of a one-season, 64-team trial.
+Previously known as the Johnstone's Paint Trophy, the competition has been given a major shake-up with 16 category one academies invited to play against and League Two clubs as part of a one-season, 64-team trial.

 The competition will also have a group stage this season, with eight groups of four teams in both the northern and southern sections.